Contact Us 1-800-596-4880

 • --allow-policy-errors

-In deployments that query the readiness state through HTTP requests, use these query parameters:
+In deployments that query the readiness state through HTTP requests to the readiness API, use these query parameters:

 • allowEnvoyErrors=false